IFDC committed to boosting economic development in agric value chain

 The International Fertilizer Development Centre Ghana (IFDC) has reiterated its commitment to increasing local economic development through increasing food and agriculture productivity.

-Delivering remarks at the launch an Open Door Week on Tuesday, February 8 Dr. Camara said IFDC has through effective and environmentally sound crop nutrient technologies, boosted agriculture productivity particularly in Ghana and other parts of the Sub-Saharan region.
+Delivering remarks at the launch an Open Door Week on Tuesday, February 8, 2022 Dr. Camara said, IFDC has through effective and environmentally sound crop nutrient technologies, boosted agriculture productivity particularly in Ghana and other parts of the Sub-Saharan region.

 Dr. Camara further underscored the need for climate change investments aimed at improving the environment, food security and boosting farm yields and productivity.